 Yesterday was an interesting one.
 I spent the day at Forecast 2025 in New York City.
-It was second time at this august conference, held at the iconic Harvard Club in Midtown Manhattan.
+It was my second time at this august conference, held at the iconic Harvard Club in Midtown Manhattan.

 There’s always a hint of nostalgia at this event, and yesterday was no exception.
 The day before, two industry friends – Steve Jones of Skyview Networks and Mike McVay were named “Giants of Broadcasting.”
 And in fact, both nicely fit the bill.
 And at yesterday’s lunch, the great Erica Farber was presented Radio Ink’s Lifetime Achievement Award.